markzyu/pcontainer/README.md

 - `mods` can be imported, enabled, and disabled dynamically.
 Disabling mods should improve efficiency.
 - `sysaug` is not dynamic and cannot be turned on/off or imported without rebuilding the binary, but frontend mods should eventually be able to.

+## Multithreading model

+By default, pcontainer will try to run ptrace() syscalls on dedicated threads (one thread per tracee process)

+But this requires the permission for PTRACE_ATTACH.
+And on some systems, this permission is blocked, and tracer can only attach to their direct children from main threads.

+In that case, pcontainer will try to cumulate ptrace() syscalls on main thread from all tracee processes, and offload each tracee's own event loop and calculations to other threads.
+(Main thread is busy executing ptrace() calls while other threads queue ptrace actions)

 ## For Developers

 How to debug problems: